FreeBSDTaiwan/portscamp/README.md

 The Basic idea
 ------------------
-The Ports System used in FreeBSD is dead simple, and it should be easy for any open source software publisher to submit their code to FreeBSD.
+The Ports System used in FreeBSD is dead simple.
+It should be easy for any open source software publisher to submit their code to FreeBSD.
 But they just don't know how simple it is, so we are gonna show 'em.

 The Camp
 -------------------

 #### Timing

 The event can be prepared to last from a couple hours to a whole day.
+It's all a question of participants and organizers convenience.
+But less than one hour could be too short.

 #### Location

 Best is to find a venue with good internet connectivity and a local network where we can put a test server.
+You need chairs and table, because people typically bring their own laptops.

 #### Organizers